brainglobe/brainglobe-heatmap/README.md

         5000,
         5000,
     ),
-    orientation="frontal",  # orientation, or 'sagittal', or 'top' or a tuple (x,y,z) thickness=2000,  # thickness of the slices used for rendering (in microns) )
+    orientation="frontal",  # orientation, or 'sagittal', or 'horizontal' or a tuple (x,y,z) thickness=2000,  # thickness of the slices used for rendering (in microns) )
 ```

 The position of the center of the plane is given by a set of `(x, y, z)` coordinates.
-The orientation can be specified by a string (`frontal`, `sagittal`, `top`) which will result in a standard orthogonal slice, or by a vector `(x, y, z)` with the orientation along the 3 axes.
+The orientation can be specified by a string (`frontal`, `sagittal`, `horizontal`) which will result in a standard orthogonal slice, or by a vector `(x, y, z)` with the orientation along the 3 axes.

 ### Visualization
 Once happy with the position of the slicing planes, creating a visualization is as simple as: